Direct debit for small business: setup, costs and timing

 Benefits of direct debit for small business

-• Faster cash flow: Payments process immediately instead of waiting weeks
+- Faster cash flow: payments process when you send the bill instead of waiting 30+ days

-• Reduced admin time: Businesses save an average of one day per week on payment tracking
+- Reduced admin time: businesses save an average of one day per week on payment tracking

 Direct debit works well for: